GuillaumeFerron/hoomie_server/README.md

 Object Data Model ("ODM") / Object Relational Model ("ORM").
 An ODM/ORM represents the website's data as JavaScript objects, which are then mapped to the underlying database.

+For the database :
+Eeach Residency has a different database in which there are persons, rooms and credentials.
+In each romm there are different collection : temperatures, gas data, lights and solar lights, sounds ... in each collection there are many documents representing a date and the data we need .